sentclose/sentc-docs/docs/src/guide/README.md

 </code-block>
 </code-group>

+::: warning

 #### Module bundler

 The core sdk uses wasm in the browser.

-When you are using a module bundler like webpack and you are not using the browser import then [see here](/guide/module-bundler/) for the module bundler wasm configuration.
+When you are using a module bundler like webpack and you are not using the browser import, [see Module bundler](/guide/module-bundler/) for the module bundler wasm configuration.

 :::